Rules of Procedure

 Marriott’s Orlando World Center, 8701 World Center Drive, Orlando Florida 32821

-The following Special Rules of Procedure were adopted as the Special Rules to govern the One-Hundredth Annual Convention of The American Legion, Department of Florida, to be held at the Marriott’s Orlando World Center, Orlando, Florida, July 5, 6, 7, 8, 2018, by the Department Executive Committee at the Fall Conference November 3, 4, and 5, 2017 at the Renaissance SeaWorld Orlando, Florida.
+The following Special Rules of Procedure were adopted as the Special Rules to govern the One-Hundred and First Annual Convention of The American Legion, Department of Florida, to be held at the Marriott’s Orlando World Center, Orlando, Florida, June 27, 28, 29, and 30, 2019, by the Department Executive Committee at the Fall Conference November 2, 3, and 4, 2018 at the Renaissance SeaWorld Orlando, Florida.

 - Matters of procedure not provided for in the Constitution or Department By-Laws or in these Special Rules shall be covered by Roberts Rules of Order, Revised.